mqtthiqs/at-doc/docs/modules/control.md

 _[Screenshot]_

+!!! note

-Note: Control is _bipolar_, meaning it moves equally above and below the destination parameter's set value.
+    Control is _bipolar_, meaning it moves equally above and below the destination parameter's set value.
 Therefore, to modulate across its full range of without clamping, the destination parameter must be centered and range set to 100%.

 Furthermore, _Control_ provides additional tools to filter and transform the movements of the **Value** slider: